Abu Dhabi: Water transport

 The Emirate has many ports.
 One is Port Zayed.
 The others are Musaffah Port and Khalifa Port, which opened in 2012.
 They are owned by Abu Dhabi Ports Company and managed by Abu Dhabi Terminals.
+Water transport includes water taxis which can accommodate up to 12 passengers, and ferries which can carry up to 100 passengers on board.
+Water taxis can be hired for point-to-point travel across the city's waterways, offering a convenient option for shorter trips, and ferry transport system is a convenient and scenic way to travel between the city's islands and mainland.

 In 2021, the number of passengers who used public ferries reached 114,093.

 Toll Gates

-Abu Dhabi introduced three toll gates in 2021 on the main bridges entering the main Abu Dhabi island that only operate during peak hours, and by year-end had over 1.8 million registered cars in the system.
+Abu Dhabi introduced four toll gates in 2021 on all bridges (Sheikh Zayed Bridge, Maqtaa Bridge, Mussafah Bridge, and Sheikh Khalifa Bridge) entering the main Abu Dhabi island that only operate during peak hours, and by year-end had over 1.8 million registered cars in the system.
 Drivers must manually create an account to add balance to their toll gate allowance.
+Crossing the toll gate costs 4 AED.
+Abu Dhabi's toll gate system, known as Darb, is aimed at reducing traffic congestion and promoting smoother traffic flow.
+Drivers must register their vehicles on the Darb app or the official website.
+The system automatically deducts the toll charges from a prepaid account.

+Flying Taxi Vertiport

+Abu Dhabi's first flying taxi vertiport will open at the Zayed Port Cruise Terminal by late 2025.
+It will serve helicopters and eVTOLs, offering direct access to Saadiyat Island, the Corniche, and the Louvre Abu Dhabi.

 Culture

 Abu Dhabi has a diverse and multicultural society.
-The city's cultural imprint as a small, ethnically homogeneous pearling community was changed with the arrival of other ethnic groups and nationals—first by the Iranians in the early 1900s, and later by various Asian and European ethnicities in the 1950s and 1960s.
+The city's cultural imprint as a small, ethnically homogeneous pearling community was changed with the arrival of other ethnic groups and nationals—first by the Iranians in the early 1900s, and later by various African, Asian, European, and Middle Eastern ethnicities in the 1950s and 1960s.
 Abu Dhabi has been criticised for perpetuating a class-based society, where migrant workers are in the lower classes, and suffer abuse which "is endemic to the system".

-Major holidays in Abu Dhabi include Eid al Fitr, which marks the end of Ramadan, Eid ul-Adha which marks the end of Hajj, and National Day (2 December), which marks the formation of the United Arab Emirates.
+Major holidays in Abu Dhabi include Eid al Fitr which marks the end of Ramadan, Eid ul-Adha which marks the end of Hajj, and National Day (2 December) which marks the formation of the United Arab Emirates.

 This unique socioeconomic development in the Persian Gulf has meant that Abu Dhabi is generally more tolerant than its neighbours, including Saudi Arabia.
-Emiratis have been known for their tolerance; Christian churches, Hindu temples, and Sikh gurdwaras (with the first synagogue commencing construction in 2020) can be found alongside mosques.
-The cosmopolitan atmosphere is gradually growing; as a result, there are a variety of Asian and Western schools, cultural centres and themed restaurants.
+Emiratis have been known for their tolerance; Christian churches, Hindu temples, Sikh gurdwaras (with the first synagogue commencing construction in 2020), and Buddhist temples can be found alongside mosques.
+The cosmopolitan atmosphere is gradually growing; as a result, there are a variety of African, Asian, European, Middle Eastern, and Western schools, cultural centres, and themed restaurants.